LauraWangQiu/UIAutoTest/README.md

 ### Other aspects

 > [!NOTE]
 > All the images must have sufficient quality to be clicked and displayed in the executable large enough.
+Image captures should be taken from the machine where it will run the tests.

 > [!NOTE]
 > Screen resolution must be on 100% without scaling.